Struct bytes::BytesMut [−][src]

 Existing underlying capacity is preserved.

-, but this causes the
+The split_off method can emulate truncate, but this causes the

 excess bytes to be returned instead of dropped.